 Durban is a year-round playground.
 It is very hot and humid in summer.

 Gender preference is not an issue when it comes to tours in and around Durban.
 A visit to the 200 arts and crafts outlets in the nearby KwaZulu-Natal Midlands is a wonderful way to spend a weekend.
 You can also spend a night at one of many guest farms in the region.
 Spend a day at uShaka Marine World visiting the aquarium, seals, dolphins, penguins and dangerous creatures exhibition.
 Round off the experience afterwards with dinner at Moyo on the pier as the sun sets.

 Self-drive is ideal, or enquire about taxis and airport shuttle buses.

 Where to stay

 From hotels to guest houses and B&Bs, there are many establishments that welcome gay patrons in Durban.

 What to eat

-Two of the trendiest areas in Durban to enjoy a meal are Florida Road and Helen Joseph Road, where straight and gay diners are equally welcome.
+Two of the trendiest areas in Durban to enjoy a meal are Florida Road and Helen Joseph Road.